In using the Golden Rule, we somehow put our own self, or a loved one, or some other

 why it is described as “the best” way to behave.

-All of the ways in which a person wishes to be treated are ethical ways (with the
+All of the ways in which a person wishes to be treated are ethical ways (that is,

 Often we combine the Golden Rule with the norm of reciprocity.
 People say “my parents